zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-amazon.md

 Brought into Nouveradah

 [APZ 135.2] (#apz135 .2) {#apz135 .2 .ref .apz} "Wrong Correct Is This Karma”
-Wrong karma says the craving reward is true.
+Wrong kamma says the craving reward is true.
 Wrong Karma Suduu says there are white rewards.
-Wrong karma and wrong karma The impoverished and, except, bring the constipation into the nostra.
+Wrong kamma and wrong kamma The impoverished and, except, bring the constipation into the nostra.
 Good The impurity is the impurity that does not seek the impurity Favorable.
 Adopting Akushala doctrines.
 Ecstant is a good